openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

   CORE-V-XIF indicates whether offloaded instructions are allowed to be commited (or should be killed).

-CORE-V-XIF consists of six interfaces:
+CORE-V-XIF consists of seven interfaces:

 * **Compressed interface**.
 Signaling of compressed instruction to be offloaded.
 * **Issue (request/response) interface**.
 Signaling of the uncompressed instruction to be offloaded including its register file based operands.